Skip to main content

 Backup on the same network as production.
 The backup device is connected to the same network as everything else.
 Ransomware that spreads across the network encrypts the backup along with everything else.

 Any one of these gaps can turn a manageable incident into a business-threatening disaster.
+If you want to walk through your own setup the same way we would in an audit, our Backup Audit Checklist is free and takes about 20 minutes.

 What a Proper Backup Looks Like